Surname Entry

 Clark

-A common English surname from the medieval clerical term for a literate clerk or church-associated official.
+A common English surname from the medieval term for a clerk, cleric, or literate official in church and administrative settings.

 Clark is a long-standing English surname that began as an occupational or status label for someone known as a clerk.